You can only deploy Opkg packages to a local repository that has been created with the Opkg Package Type.

 Signing Opkg Package Indexes

-Artifactory uses your GPG public and private keys to sign and verify Opkg package indexes.
+Artifactory uses your GPG public and private keys to sign and verify Opkg package indexes (note that Artifactory signs repository metadata, not packages).

 To learn how to generate a GPG key pair and upload it to Artifactory, see Managing Signing Keys.

 Once you have GPG key pair, to have Opkg verify signatures created with the private key you uploaded to Artifactory, you need to import the corresponding public key into Opkg's keychain (requires gnupg).